Citicoline Guide: Is this the ultimate focus-booster?

 Even today, you might struggle to find reliable information about what Citicoline actually is, how it works, what it does in the body, or how to use it properly.

 The major nootropics blogs are all happy to tell you how amazing Citicoline is and why you should buy it from them.
 But too few take the time to explain exactly how this substance produces the benefits it does.

 That’s exactly what we’re going to do here.

 In this article, we’ll explain what Citicoline is, what it does for cognitive function, and how it works.
 We’ll take you through the main studies published on Citicoline and explain what they can or can’t tell us.
 We will also discuss the health and safety risks associated with Citicoline use.

 If you have any questions, please post them in the comments section at the end.

 What is Citicoline?

 People commonly refer to Citicoline by several different names, which can be confusing.
-You might see it written as Cytidine diphosphate choline, cytidine 5′-diphosphocholine, CDP-Choline, or Cognizin© when in its purest, branded form (also its most expensive form by some margin).
+You might see it written as Cytidine diphosphate choline, cytidine 5′-diphosphocholine, CDP-Choline, or Cognizin© when in its purest, most bio-available, branded form (also its most expensive form by some margin).

 These are all just different names for the same substance – Citicoline.